zannabianca1997/ic4/ic4/assembler/README.md

 Unconditional jump to its only parameter

 ### MOV
-Takes two param or two param and a expression, that must be resolved with labels preceding it.
+Takes two param or two param and an optional expression, that must be resolved with labels preceding it.
 Equivalent to `ADD {a} #0 {b}`, moving the value of the first param to the second.
 If the expression is present, it's equivalent to
 ```